Some posts contain compensated links. Please read this disclaimer for more info.

 As an alternative, you can choose to go along the old highway from Zagreb and Zadar.
 This obviously takes longer as the speed limits are much lower, but it’s also a pleasant drive.
 Plus, you can incorporate some stops along the way like Karlovac, the watermill village of Rastoke, and Plitvice.

 Zagreb to Zadar Car Rental

-There are many Zagreb car rental companies and a good variety in Zadar, so you can find the best deal possible.
+There are many Zagreb car rental companies and you will also find just as many in Zadar.
 Almost all of them offer one-way travel options making your trip planning easy not having to return to your point of hire.
 In summary, driving from Zadar to Zagreb is very easy; the fastest way is down the motorway (paid route), or you can use the old road, which has no toll and is slower.

 Zagreb To Zadar Bus